How often and long are sessions?

 Do you accept insurance?

-I do not currently bill insurance directly.
-However, your insurance plan may cover a portion of out-of-network psychotherapy.
-I am able to provide you with the necessary paperwork to be submitted to your insurance for reimbursement after you have paid the full amount.
+I do not bill insurance directly.
+However, your insurance plan may cover a portion of out-of-network therapy.
+See below to check your reimbursement benefits.
+I am able to provide you with the necessary paperwork (called a superbill) to be submitted to your insurance for reimbursement after you have paid the full amount.

 Good Faith Notice to all clients: